 Identification and selection of a suitable partner is a preferred response to the limited in-house IoT competencies.
 These will deliver insight on IoT device connectivity and IoT device management, recommend ways of dealing with IoT data, or may even end up recommending the use of an IoT platform with device management capabilities for the orchestration of connected devices.

 Along with partner selection, therefore, internal transformation is cited as one of the key strategic challenges to companies entering the world of Industry 4.0.
 Only if the added value of IoT solutions is made clear, the implementation is successfully managed, and employees support the effort, can IoT make a lasting contribution to the company’s success, the study says.

 Whereas turning to digital solutions has almost become imperative, most SMEs do not have resistance management policies in place.
-A study by the Bertelsmann Foundation shows that change can only have success within a new culture of work.
-SMEs need to change their way of thinking.
+And a study by the Bertelsmann Foundation shows that change can only have success within a new culture of work.
+The takeaway: SMEs need to change their way of thinking.
 The management needs to change attitudes towards the workforce, and the workforce has to change attitudes towards company policies.
 A new way of thinking away from the logic of industrial linear production is needed.

 The adoption of a new “digital logic” involves a comprehensive digital strategy and a decentralized mindset that prioritizes a culture of continuous learning, transparent communication, collaborative attitudes, and sociocratic structures that remove hierarchies.